augustorl/augustorl/README.md

 # Hey, you found me!
-I am a self-taught Frontend developer working from home to build scalable & pixel perfect applications.
+I am a self-taught Fullstack developer working from home to build scalable & pixel perfect applications.

 ### ⚙ Techs used: <a href="https://pt-br.reactjs.org/"> React,</a> <a href="https://www.typescriptlang.org/"> Typescript</a> and  <a href="https://nodejs.org/en/"> NodeJS</a>.